moj-analytical-services/splink/docs/topic_guides/settings.md

     }
     ```

-Which is simply the settings dictionary with additional entries for `"m_probability"` and `"u_probability"` in each of the `"comparison_levels"`, which have estimated during model training.
+This is simply the settings dictionary with additional entries for `"m_probability"` and `"u_probability"` in each of the `"comparison_levels"`, which have estimated during model training.

 For example in the first name exact match level: